 \underline{0.
 Simulation of the data:}\\ The system is defined through an autonomous R\"{o}ssler attractor with configuration

 and a driven Lorenz attractor given by

+with system noise variables $w_1$, $w_2$ being i.i.d. $\mathcal{N}(0,0.15^2)$ distributed similar to the system analyzed in \cite{Schel-2007}.
 The parameters are taken from \cite{Gua-2005}.
-The system noise variables $w_1$, $w_2$ are i.i.d. $\mathcal{N}(0,0.15^2)$ distributed similar to the system analyzed in \cite{Schel-2007}.
 The coupling is induced through the inclusion of the $x_1$ term in the equation of $\dot{x_2}$ with coupling strength $\epsilon$.
-Related systems have been discussed before \cite{Gua-2005,Qui-2000,Pal-2001,Pal-2007}.
-We have integrated the system with a step size of 0.01 using a fourth-order Runge-Kutta algorithm \cite{Pre-1992}.
-After a burn-in period of 100 we have recorded 50 periods (5,000 data points) for the subsequent analysis.
-Different coupling strengths $\epsilon$ are used (see below).
+Related systems have been discussed before in \cite{Gua-2005,Qui-2000,Pal-2001,Pal-2007}.
+In our study coupling strengths $\epsilon$ between $8.0$ and $12.0$ are used (see below).